dongsibo/dotfiles/README.md

 # Dotfiles

 These are the dotfiles that I use.
-I manage them with [Gnu Stow](https://www.gnu.org/software/stow/ 'Stow - GNU Project - Free Software Foundation').
+I manage them with [GNU Stow](https://www.gnu.org/software/stow/ 'Stow - GNU Project - Free Software Foundation').

 ## Example Usage